Is this going to be the year you redevelop your eCommerce site? If it’s been a while since you’ve done so, you should be aware that a lot has changed.

 4. Make Filters Accessible

-Filters are critical when you have a large number of items to assist users in finding what they need.
-On mobile, the great majority of eCommerce sites have their filters in an overlay.
+To target audience, filters are critical when you have a large number of items to assist users in finding what they need.
+In online stores, the great majority of eCommerce sites have their filters in an overlay.
 When there isn’t a lot of room, this makes sense, but it also means that users aren’t likely to see them.

 When it comes to opening a filters menu to select specific settings, 95% of users don’t change the defaults.
 The eCommerce browsing experience on desktop is superior in one area: finding products on listings pages.
 Make sure your button for accessing the complete filter menu is visible at the very least.
 It should also make it evident when a filter has been applied, so consumers are aware when they only see a limited range of results.